vmware-archive/pcf-prometheus-pipeline/README.md

 This how-to has been tested on PCF 1.8.
 The manifest file is appropriate for cloud-config enabled environments.

+The manifest example is split into the main part which should not require any customization (at least initially) and the local configuration which has to be adjusted.
+To merge those files we are using the new [BOSH CLI (beta)](https://github.com/cloudfoundry/bosh-cli).
+Documentation is available [here](http://bosh.io/docs/cli-v2.html).
+It is perfectly possible to use this CLI for all other steps involving a BOSH CLI.

 ## Upload the bosh release to your BOSH Director

 ```